diishaverma/Snake-Game-using-C/README.md

-# Snake-Game-using-C
+# Snake-Game-using-Cpp
-Snake and Food game using C language
+Snake and Food game using Cpp language